 It is now widely accepted that birds are descended from dinosaurs.
 When one species evolves into another, the DNA also changes – in fact it is the change in the DNA molecule that causes the species transformation.

-BUT, the parts of the DNA molecule needed for the old species are not necessarily discarded.
+The parts of the DNA molecule needed for the old species are not necessarily discarded.
 They may stay in the DNA molecule of the new species, dormant, waiting for a time when they may be called to action again.

 For example, although birds don’t have teeth, the instructions for making dinosaur teeth are present in bird DNA.
 This was first reported by Dr. Matthew Harris in 2006.

-Advances in our ability to manipulate genes and discoveries such as surviving soft tissues of Tyrannosaurus rex have led Horner to believe that a chicken embryo could be grown into an animal which has dinosaur characteristics.
+Advances in our ability to manipulate genes and discoveries such as surviving soft tissues of Tyrannosaurus rex have led Horner to believe that a chicken embryo could be grown into an animal that has dinosaur characteristics.
 Scientists could continue working backwards from this animal, making creatures ever closer to a dinosaur until a real dinosaur could be hatched.

 If any of this sounds a little familiar, it’s interesting to bear in mind that Horner was the technical consultant for all four Jurassic Park movies released to date.
-He was also the real-life scientist that Dr. Alan Grant was modeled on in the movies.
+He was also the real-life scientist Dr. Alan Grant was modeled on in the movies.